shapely/shapely/README.rst

 ----------------

-A universal function (or ufunc for short) is a function that operates on n-dimensional arrays in an element-by-element fashion, supporting array broadcasting.
+A universal function (or ufunc for short) is a function that operates on *n*-dimensional arrays in an element-by-element fashion, supporting array broadcasting.
 The for-loops that are involved are fully implemented in C diminishing the overhead of the Python interpreter.